Botulinum Toxins

 • Provenance.
 A documented purchase from an authorized channel.
 Untraceable origin or unusual pricing are reasons to stop.

 KSTATION checks manufacturer and licensing details before a product is listed and stocks officially sourced products only.
-For the full buyer-facing method, see how to distinguish authentic Korean injectables from counterfeits and our Editorial & Sourcing Policy.
+For the toxin-specific method, see how to verify an authentic Korean botulinum toxin, and for the broader approach across injectables, how to distinguish authentic Korean injectables from counterfeits and our Editorial & Sourcing Policy.

 Common questions